 You may find yourself starting a mission you've realised you don't want to do yet or you've reached a point where you'd rather come back later.
 Maybe your inventory is full and you want to sell some weapons to free up space, or there's an NCPD icon nearby on the map you'd rather complete first.
 You're completely free to do that, because whoever you leave hanging or whatever objective you have up next will wait for you to return.
 Although chances are, they'll have a snarky comment to make about it.

 You might find yourself running low on the ol' eddies in Cyberpunk 2077, because buying the best weapons and upgrades isn't cheap.
-You'll receive eddies as you go along for completing various missions, but if you find yourself in desperate need, focus on some of the gigs and NCPD icons around the map.
-There are plenty to be found and they pay handsomely if you need some money.
+You'll receive eddies as you go along for completing various missions, but if you find yourself in desperate need, focus on some of the gigs and NCPD icons around the Cyberpunk 2077 map.
+There are plenty to be found and they pay handsomely if you're wondering how to make money in Cyberpunk 2077.

-8. You can use some owned vehicles to store weapons and gear
+7. You can use owned vehicles to store weapons and gear

 The game does a good job of teaching you about the stash in V's apartment by making it an optional objective near the start of the game.
 This is where you can store weapons and gear that you don't want to lug around with you everywhere, but still want to keep rather than selling or disassembling it into components.
 Did you know you can also do that with some of your vehicles?
 Yup, if your car or motorbike of choice has trunk space at the rear, you can store equipment in there.
-It has to be one you own though, not some random car you've nicked off the street, and it isn't a shared storage; each vehicle stash is individual, so don't forget about some top quality weapons you've left in one of your fleet of vehicles by accident.
+It has to be one you own though, not some random car you've nicked off the street - and we've more on how to steal cars in Cyberpunk 2077 here - and it isn't a shared storage; each vehicle stash is individual, so don't forget about some top quality weapons you've left in one of your fleet of vehicles by accident.
+These plenty of Cyberpunk 2077 fastest cars to consider as well for your storage need.

-9. Skills are levelled up by doing things, while attributes and perks are bought with the points you earn
+8. Skills are levelled up by doing stuff, while attributes and perks are bought with points you earn

-13. Get robo legs to access new areas and jump over your problems
+11. Get robo legs to jump high enough to access new areas or escape trouble

 The ability to jump to extreme heights doesn't come cheap, but when you've got 45k eddies in the bank, make your way over to a Ripperdoc.
 Not every Ripperdoc has the same upgrades available, but have a shop around and you'll eventually find either Reinforced Tendons for double jump, or Fortified Ankles for a boost jump.
 Using these means you can explore Night City with ease, forgetting the limitations of stairs, bounding from one place to another.
 Plus, if you need to make a quick getaway in combat, these are extra useful.